-Once this feature is active, you will be able to control the features mentioned above, such as screen time management, direct message settings, and restricted mode.
+Once this feature is active, you will control the abovementioned features, such as screen time management, direct message settings, and restricted mode.

 The TikTok Statistics & Demographics

-It is mostly downloaded in India, followed by quite a difference in download numbers in the United States (source).
+It is primarily downloaded in India, followed by a significant difference in download numbers in the United States (source).

-Interestingly, 37% of Americans have never heard of TikTok, and only 5% plan to use it, and almost half are not interested in using it (49%) (source).
+Interestingly, 37% of Americans have never heard of TikTok.
+Only 5% plan to use it, and almost half are not interested (49%) (source).

 Another interesting statistic shows that 37% of users have an annual income of more than $100,000, and 30% have an annual income of $40,000 or less (source).

-To answer this question, we first need to look into the demographic that is most active (hence buying and selling houses/properties) on the real estate market.
+To answer this question, we first need to look into the most active demographic (hence buying and selling houses/properties) on the real estate market.

 Which demographics are the largest when it comes to real estate transactions?

-So let’s get back to the TikTok demographics I mentioned in the beginning.
+So let’s get back to the TikTok demographics I mentioned initially.

-So, in the 50% demographic, besides many Generation Zs (usually not ready to buy or sell a home), you will also find a large proportion of millennials, and in the 25% demographic, you will also find baby boomers.
+So, in the 50% demographic, besides many Generation Zs (usually not ready to buy or sell a home), you will also find many millennials.
+In the 25% demographic, you will also find baby boomers.

-What we also can keep in mind is that according to the statistics above, 37% of users have an annual income of more than $100,000.
+We also can keep in mind that according to the statistics above, 37% of users have an annual income of more than $100,000.

-Generation Z wouldn’t usually qualify for being a potential home buyer because, economically, they are not quite ready yet.
+Generation Z wouldn’t usually qualify as potential home buyers because they are not quite ready yet economically.

 But on TikTok, you might even have the chance to find some affluent ones.

-I wouldn’t go all-in on that, though, when it comes to advertising.
+I wouldn’t go all-in on that, though, regarding advertising.

-The millennial group and baby boomers should be the first focus, in my opinion.
+I believe the millennial group and baby boomers should be the first focus.

 From a content marketing perspective, gaining followers organically on TikTok is quite interesting compared to YouTube.

-First, you need to know that the central page on TikTok is the “For You” page.
-It’s similar to a newsfeed, and TikTok curates personalized content there for every user.
+First, you need to know that the main page on TikTok is the “For You” page.
+It’s similar to a newsfeed, and TikTok curates personalized content for every user.

-You can find there different recommendations that are based on your behavior on TikTok.
-This is mostly viral content.
+You can find different recommendations based on your behavior on TikTok.
+This is primarily viral content.

-When it comes to turning a video viral, the playing field is a bit more level compared to YouTube.
+When it comes to turning a video viral, the playing field is a bit more level than YouTube.

-The chances are generally a bit higher to get millions of views, even if your account has only a few or even zero followers.
+The chances are generally higher to get millions of views, even if your account has only a few or even zero followers.

-But what you can do is link to other social media accounts, such as Instagram.
+But you can link to other social media accounts, such as Instagram.

 On the other hand, this is possible with YouTube Shorts.

-This means that you need to mention your business name in the videos and motivate viewers in such a way that they would search you on Google or other search engines and find your website directly.
+You need to mention your business name in the videos and motivate viewers to search for you on Google or other search engines and find your website directly.

 What Content Works on TikTok?

-The content type that works on TikTok is probably another challenge if you are in real estate.
+The content type that works on TikTok is probably another challenge in real estate.

-On TikTok, basically, everything is about trends when it comes to content.
+On TikTok, everything is about trends when it comes to content.

 The videos that perform best are often ones that are a variation of an existing trend.